meteor/galaxy-docs/content/deploy-troubleshooting.md

 Your app may throw a 503 error and show `Service Unavailable: No healthy endpoints to handle the request` when you try to visit your URL.
 This means no healthy containers are currently available to serve your app.

+Potential reasons for this include:
-There are several potential reasons for this.
-One example is that all containers are unhealthy, because they are all stuck in a CPU loop.
-Another reason is that none are running, because they all recently crashed (especially if the total number of your containers is 1, and it hasn't had time to restart).
-Another reason is because your build failed, if this is the first time you're deploying a container for that app or if the only other available containers built successfully but are unhealthy.
+- all containers are unhealthy, because they are all stuck in a CPU loop
+- no containers are running, because they are stopped or because every container crashed (especially if the total number of your containers is 1, and your app hasn't had time to restart)
+- your build failed, if this is the first time you're deploying a container for that app or if the only other available containers built successfully but are unhealthy

 The most common cause of the 503 error is a problem in your code that prevents deployment - a [deployment failure](#deployment-failure).